 Debbie Duay, Ph.D.

 Debbie Duay received her Ph.D. in Adult Education from Florida Atlantic University.
-She has 15 years of experience in genealogy, and she has taught numerous classes and workshops throughout Florida on researching early American ancestry.
+She has over 25 years of experience in genealogy, and she has taught numerous classes and workshops throughout the United States on researching early American ancestry.

 Publications